-The Office of Student Life is committed to the development of student leaders and student organizations on campus.
+The Office of Student Life is committed to the development of student leaders at College of DuPage.
 The Living Leadership Program is designed for students interested in building their leadership skills and confidence while actively participating in our vibrant campus community.

 What is the Living Leadership Program?